← Back to research

 Lightning-Fast CreationSub-90ms sandbox creation from code to execution

-Computer Use SandboxesLinux, Windows, and macOS virtual desktops for automation
+Computer Use SandboxesLinux, Windows, macOS, and Android environments for automation

 Declarative Image BuilderBuild Docker images via SDK without CLI or registry